zimejin07/Casino-Card-Payment-App/README.md

 ## 📝 Final Notes

-This app was built with clarity, interactivity, and developer experience as top priorities, under tight time constraints.
+This app was built with clarity, interactivity, and developer experience as top priorities,

-> While certain features were simplified, the core logic, architecture, and DX best practices adhere to production-grade standards.
+While certain features were simplified, the core logic, architecture, and DX best practices adhere to production-grade standards.

 ---